 However, there are a few cases where you can't use an Excel worksheet function in VBA because it isn't a method of the WorksheetFunction object.
 In those cases you'll generally find an equivalent within Visual Basic for Applications.

-In other words, it’s generally the case that whenever there’s a particular VBA element (such as a built-in function) that achieves a particular purpose, you can’t use the equivalent worksheet function.
+In other words: Whenever there's a particular VBA element (such as a built-in function or operator) that achieves a particular purpose, you can't use the equivalent Excel worksheet function.

 - The MOD worksheet function.
 In such a case, you can rely on the (equivalent) Mod operator.